spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

 * [GitLab Ultimate](/pricing/) (self-managed or SaaS) with unlimited seats per license
 * 50,000 CI/CD minutes (users can purchase 1,000 [additional CI minutes](https://docs.gitlab.com/ee/ci/pipelines/cicd_minutes.html#purchase-additional-cicd-minutes) for a one-time, $8 fee)

-<i class="fas fa-hand-point-right" aria-hidden="true" style="color: rgb(138, 109, 59);"></i> While members of the GitLab for Open Source Program receive GitLab Ultimate at no cost, they do not receive support as part of their license.
+While members of the GitLab for Open Source Program receive GitLab Ultimate at no cost, they do not receive support as part of their license.
 {: .alert .alert-warning}

 ### Who qualifies for the GitLab for Open Source Program?